MrR0807/Java_Notes/Gradle-Effective-Implementations-Guide/Gradle-Effective-Implementations-Guide.md

 * Instead of using the --daemon command-line option, we can use the org.gradle.daemon Java system property to enable the daemon. ```$ export GRADLE_OPTS="-Dorg.gradle.daemon=true"```
 * Finally, we can add a ``gradle.properties`` file to the root of our project directory. ``gradle.properties`` content: ```org.gradle.daemon=true```

+## Profiling

+Gradle also provides the ``--profile`` command-line option.
+This option records the time that certain tasks take to complete.
+The data is saved in an HTML file in the ``build/reports/profile`` directory.

+## Offline usage

+If we don't have access to a network at some location, we might get errors from our Gradle build, when a task needs to download something from the Internet, for example.
+We can use the ``--offline`` command-line option to instruct Gradle to not access any network during the build.
+This way we can still execute the build if all necessary files are already available offline and we don't get an error.

+## Understanding the Gradle graphical user interface

+*Note.*

+The Gradle GUI has been deprecated and will be removed in Gradle 4.0.

+# Chapter 2.
+Creating Gradle Build Scripts